|Solar Thermal Electric, Solar Photovoltaics

 System Size and Siting Credit Adjustors

-Effective for customers filing a Certificate of Public Good January 1, 2017 and later, credit adjustors will be applied to customer bills based on system size and siting.
+Effective for customers filing a Certificate of Public Good beginning September 1, 2022, and ending June 30, 2024, credit adjustors will be applied to customer bills based on system size and siting.
 Adjustors are applied to all production, as measured by a separate production meter.
 Positive adjustors are applied for 10 years, while negative adjustors are applied in perpetuity.

 The credit adjustors are as follows: